 Plug-in hybrids might be polluting a lot more than the emissions-test numbers suggest.
 Portland is re-upping on the Electric Avenue concept, but for big electric trucks this time.
 Daimler’s Smart plant sale will enable something that’s not small and not electric.
 And could solid-state battery tech arrive by the middle of the decade?
 This and more, here at Green Car Reports.

-A study from the UK alleges thator than official efficiency and emissions results suggest—partly because their EV operation is inadequate, but also because the results don’t represent actual real-world use.
+A study from the UK alleges that plug-in hybrids are polluting significantly higher than automakers claim or than official efficiency and emissions results suggest—partly because their EV operation is inadequate, but also because the results don’t represent actual real-world use.